Akbarsait/PyFlaskDokr/04-Forms/README.md

     <div class="form-group">{{ form.create(class="btn btn-primary btn-sm") }}</div>
 </form>
 ```

-    1. We are using the *form.hidden_tag()* argument that generates a hidden field that includes a token to protect the form against CSRF attacks.
-To get the form protected, we require to include this hidden field and SECRET_KEY variable defined in the Flask configuration.

-    2. We are using the form.errors to loop through the error in form submission and customizing it with bootstrap to provide a clear view of the user errors.

 5. Let's do the final handling at the *app.py* to define the route with HTTP methods to handle the form submission.
 The *form.validate_on_submit()* helps in all the form processing work.
 We are using the *flash()* to show the success message to the user when the form processing goes well without errors.
 The *redirect()* function helps to navigate to a different page.